Scope and objectives

 - where the property is under a development programme.

-Thrive Homes will not normally grant discretionary successions where the tenant of a property dies, and no one is entitled to succeed the tenancy.
-In exceptional circumstances, if an individual makes a request to remain in the property of the deceased, consideration may be given to an individual’s circumstances which may result in the offer of suitable tenancy and property where they are vulnerable by reason of age, disability or illness.
+Thrive Homes will not normally grant discretionary successions however, in exceptional circumstances if an individual is living in the property at the date of death and has been for at least 1 year prior to death and makes a request to remain in the property of the deceased, consideration may be given to an individual’s circumstances which may result in the offer of suitable tenancy and property where they are vulnerable for example by reason of age, disability or illness.

-Thrive Homes will grant the same security of tenure to tenants returning to settled accommodation after they have been moved to alternative accommodation during any redevelopment or other works.
+Thrive Homes will grant the same security of tenure to customers returning to settled accommodation after they have been temporarily decanted to alternative accommodation during any redevelopment or other major works.

-Thrive focuses on ensuring that the tenancy is sustainable for the customer.
+Thrive Homes will offer signposting for support when necessary to ensure that the tenancy is sustainable for the customer.
 This includes vulnerable customers but will require that enough appropriate support is in place for the individual to sustain their tenancy.
+Possession proceedings will always be a last resort.
 See Empty Homes and Lettings Policy and associated appendix for further information.

 - the length of a fixed-term tenancy